ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Abstract

 \section{Abstract}

-We present \methodname, the first method that uses LLM priors to design libraries of programmatic 3D shape abstractions.
-Our system accepts two forms of design intent: high-level text descriptions of functions to include in the output library and a small seed set of exemplar shapes.
-We discover a library that matches this design intent with a guided LLM workflow that first proposes different ways of applying and implementing abstraction functions, and then validates them.
-We also learn recognition networks that map shapes to programs that use these newly discovered abstractions by training on data produced by LLM-authored synthetic data generation procedures.
-Across multiple modeling domains (split by shape category), we find that LLMs, when thoughtfully combined with geometric reasoning, can be guided to author a library of abstraction functions that generalize to shapes outside of the seed sets.
-Our framework addresses the long-standing shape analysis problem of discovering reusable, programmatic shape abstractions while exposing interpretable, semantically aligned interfaces.
-We find that \methodname provides distinct advantages over prior alternative abstraction discovery works in terms of generalization, usability, and maintaining plausibility under manipulation.
+We present \textit{\methodname}, the first method that uses the priors of Large Language Models (LLMs) to design libraries of programmatic 3D shape abstractions.
+Our system accepts two forms of user-provided design intent: high-level text descriptions of functions to include in the output library and a small seed set of exemplar shapes.
+We discover a library of abstractions that matches this design intent with a guided LLM workflow that first \textit{proposes} different ways of applying and implementing functions, and then \textit{validates} these functions are helpful in representing seed set shapes.
+To extend beyond the seed set, we develop library-specific recognition networks that map shapes (represented as primitives, voxels, or point clouds) to programs that use these newly discovered abstractions.
+Across multiple modeling domains (split by shape category), we find that LLMs, when thoughtfully combined with geometric reasoning, can be guided to author libraries of abstraction functions that generalize across shape distributions.
+Our framework takes a step towards realizing the long-standing shape analysis aspiration of discovering reusable, programmatic shape abstractions while exposing interpretable, semantically aligned interfaces.
+Our extensive evaluation demonstrates that \methodname provides distinct advantages over prior alternative abstraction discovery works in terms of generalization, usability, and maintaining plausibility under manipulation.
 Finally, we demonstrate that \methodname's abstraction functions unlock a number of downstream applications, combining LLM reasoning over shape programs with geometry processing tools to support shape editing and generation workflows.